-Keep in mind that coming back from is a change for students as well as teachers.
+Keep in mind that coming back from a vacation–whether it is 2 weeks, 2 months, or 2 extra days, is a change for students as well as teachers.
 Students have been sleeping in and playing video games.
 Those first two days back will be an adjustment for them.

 Ease back into the routine will some fun activities and simple review before beginning any new concepts.
 The first day back is not the right time to introduce a new unit and begin teaching it.